Vanishing cycles and analysis of singularities of Feynman diagrams

-In an asymptotic analysis of the two-loop ladder contribution to the QED vertex with two massless lines as shown in Fig.~\ref{fig:vertex2} (b), there is a direct analogy with what is already discussed in Sec.~\ref{section:vert2b}.
-In this case, the five-pinch point will be given by the following propagators:
+In an asymptotic analysis of the two-loop ladder contribution to the QED vertex with two massless lines as shown in Figure~\ref{fig:vertex2}b, there is a direct analogy with what is already discussed in Section~\ref{section:vert2b}.
+In this case, the~five-pinch point is given by the following~propagators: